XoToM/InnovationLabGroupProject/Database/README.md

 # Connect to database

-1. Install MySQL Workcench
+1. Install MySQL Workbench
 2. Add MySQL Connection with parameters:
    1. Connection name: EquiMap
    2. Hostname: [given hostname]
    3. Login: admin
-   4. Password: given password
+   4. Password: given password (You will also be prompted to enter it when connecting)
    5. Port: 3306
    6. Default Schema: EquiMap
 3. Check connection by executing this query: select \* from Place